orandoo/steamclean/README.md

 python steamclean.py -l "D:\Program Files (x86)\Steam"
 ```

+To exclude files fromt he removal, simply create a file called excludes.txt in the same directory as this script with one line per item to exclude.
+Excludes are not case sensitive but must be on individual lines to be valid.

 ### Troubleshooting
 This was tested on my own system and I noticed no issues with my games.
 I took care to filter out as many files as possible and to limit the scope.